Buy Now

 How do I read EMG (Muscle) and EEG (EEGenius) data?

-Muscle (EMG) and EEGenius (EEG) stream over Bluetooth and are accessed through a single Unity C# plugin on mobile, VR and desktop.
+Muscle (EMG) and EEGenius (EEG) stream over Bluetooth and are native in the Windows, Android and iOS/macOS SDKs — in Unity and VR apps they are reached through a single Unity C# plugin.
 Muscle offers bandpass modes (20–950 / 20–300 / 100–200 Hz); EEGenius provides Delta, Theta, Alpha and Beta bands at 250 Hz per channel.

 Where do I get the eSense SDK and can I use it commercially?